 - Thin plastic carryout bags will no longer be distributed at any Tacoma retail establishments.

-- Retail establishments will collect a minimum pass-through charge of 5 cents for each recycled paper or reusable carryout bag requested by customers.
+- Retail establishments will collect a minimum pass-through charge of five cents for each recycled paper or reusable carryout bag requested by customers.

-- Those with benefits cards will not have to pay the pass-through charge.
+- Those with benefits cards will not have to pay the pass-through charge on paper bags.

-Bags other than carryout bags, such as produce bags, dry cleaning bags and newspaper bags, will continue to be available at no charge.
-The law follows the same carryout bag restriction model that twelve other communities in Washington State have implemented.
+Bags other than carryout bags, such as produce bags, dry cleaning bags and newspaper bags, will continue to be available for free.
+The law follows the same carryout bag restriction model that 12 other communities in Washington State have implemented.